Flag Lot Diagram

 Editors' Reply: A flag lot is an irregularly shaped building lot or parcel that has a very limited amount of street or road frontage.
-It is skinny like the flag pole.
+The part nearest the street, typically used as a driveway, is skinny like the flag pole.
 Then the wider part of the lot, the flag in this analogy, is back further away from the road frontage.

 We have taken the liberty of adding a sketch here, even though usually it is the site visitor who adds the photo.
 In this case the picture really helps explain this idea.

-Usually the narrow part of the lot fronting on the road consists entirely or primarily of a driveway.
+The narrow part of the lot fronting on the road may consist entirely of the driveway, or this piece may just be substantially more narrow than the rest of the lot.
 The flag lot was invented because of the need to get to parcels that were not part of any lot that has street frontage.

 You ask if a flag lot is bad.
 We would have to say not always.
 If your zoning board is reviewing a prospective new subdivision or planned development, by all means avoid flag lots for all the reasons implied above.
 It is better practice to prohibit all flag lots in your regulations than to disapprove of them on a case by case basis.

 When reviewing various items that might come up regarding older lots, such as lot splits or lot mergers, you will need to evaluate the context.
 A flag lot tends to work out much better in a rural area than in suburbs or urban areas.
 If the area once was rural, and now is becoming part of an exurban and suburban area though, you might want to take the opportunity to question what would happen if you take the action most likely to result in the disappearance of the flag lot situation.

 You might ask how a planning board could encourage or cause the flag lot to disappear.
 That is likely to be extremely tough politically.
 Depending on your state, the city council may be the ultimate authority and the ones who take the legally binding vote on a matter relevant to a flag lot, and it would be hard for them to do this.